Jidraph1/PasswordLocker/README.md

 The sole author of this project is Jidraph Kimachia

 # SetUp
-The project is run onl on the terminal since it lacks a GUI. run through the run.py module
+The project is run only on the terminal since it lacks a GUI. run through the run.py module

+# Live link
+The application lacks a Live Link since its lacks a graphical user interface

 # Technologies used
 The project is solely build using Python and edited with Visual Studio Code as the editor

 # Bugs reported
-At the time of deployment, the application had no visible/technical bugs
+At the time of deployment, the application had no visible/technical bugs.
+If any bugs are spotted while running the application, reach out to the author.

 # Contact info
+For further suggestions and collaborations, contact:
+* jidraphkimachia1@gmail.com
+* jidraph.kimachia@student.moringaschool.com